llord1/llord1.github.io/00-Outline.md

 -Is the assumed '90% mutual intelligibility among the Antillean creoles' still an accurate figure in light of the increased text samples for analysis?

--Is there any creole more mutual intelligibility to Saint Lucian Kwéyòl than that of Dominica?

 -Is Haitian creole more mutual intelligibility to Saint Lucian Kwéyòl than Dominican?

 Data: